Read our policy online

 Our main use of your personal information is to look after your account or to provide the specific service you require.
 Some details we obtain elsewhere - from credit reference agencies or your employer for instance.
 If you apply to us for insurance, we will pass your details to the insurer.
 If you make a claim, any information you give to us, or to the insurer, may be put onto a register of claims and shared with other insurers to prevent fraudulent claims.
 A list of the participants is available from the insurer.

-To meet the requirements of our regulator, the Financial Services Authority (FSA), we are obliged to contact you shortly before the maturity of any fixed term or fixed rate products.
+To meet the requirements of our regulator, the Financial Conduct Authority (FCA), we are obliged to contact you shortly before the maturity of any fixed term or fixed rate products.
 This ensures that you are aware of the options available and helps you make an informed decision about your maturity instructions.

 To comply with money laundering regulations, there are times when we need to confirm (or reconfirm) the name and address of our customers.
 For more details about identity checks, please ask for our leaflet "Your Personal Details - How to help us Prevent Crime".